Zualemo-xo/Programs_Repo/README.md

 # Programs_Repo
 A repository to contribute and showcase your programs!
 <br><br>
-1.Create a new folder fot the respective programming language if non existent.
+1.Create a new folder for the respective programming language if non existent.
 <br><br>
 2.Fork and add in your programs.
 <br><br>